 If we are uncertain of threshold criteria for either LADO referral or LLC we consult with school's HR and the LADO.
-At St Thomas Centre Nursery School, we have clear codes of conduct and processes in place to deal with any concerns or allegations which do not meet the LADO threshold.
+At St. Jude's Catholic Primary School we have clear codes of conduct and processes in place to deal with any concerns or allegations which do not meet the LADO threshold.
 Such concerns may arise from suspicion, complaint, safeguarding concerns, or allegation from another member of staff, disclosure made by a child, parent or another outside of the school or pre-employment vetting checks.